 "I hope this visit will be meaningful so that we can turn a new page in relations between the two countries," Mori responded.

-In an interview with the Yomiuri Shimbun newspaper, Khatami voiced his intention to conclude an agreement giving Japan negotiating rights to develop the Azadegan oil field in southwest Iran, one of the largest in the Middle East.
+In an interview with the Yomiuri Shimbun newspaper, Khatami voiced his intention to give Japan negotiating rights to develop the Azadegan oil field in southwest Iran, one of the largest in the Middle East.

-"Japan, as an advanced industrialized nation, needs energy," he said.
+"Japan, as an advanced industrialised nation, needs energy," he said.
 "Japan's participation in the production of energy resources will be beneficial for future production."

-On Thursday, Khatami will meet Emperor Akihito and give a lecture at the Tokyo Institute of Technology, where he is to be awarded an honorary doctorate -- TOKYO (AFP)
+On Thursday, Khatami will meet Emperor Akihito and give a lecture at the Tokyo Institute of Technology, where he is to be awarded an honorary doctorate.—AFP.